Inflammation: Signs, Causes and Ways to Heal

 (i) Go to Bed Early

-Lack of sleep has been associated with an imbalanced gut.
-And therefore getting adequate sleep is important as this gives your body the rest it needs to reset your gut.
+Getting adequate sleep is an essential part of a healthy lifestyle.
+Lack of sleep has been associated with an imbalanced gut and increased inflammation.
+And therefore getting adequate sleep is important as it gives your body the rest it needs to reset your gut.

 Environmental toxins are everywhere and they can create all sorts of problems for us.
 They can disrupt our hormonal balance, increase our risk for diseases, etc. (https://www.mindbodygreen.com/articles/how-long-it-takes-to-heal-inflammation)